BeOne-PL/promena/README.md

 # <img src="https://gitlab.office.beone.pl/promena/promena/raw/master/logo.svg" width="300"/>
-The general-purpose transformation system, perfectly suited to Alfresco.
+The modular general-purpose transformation system, perfectly suited to Alfresco.

 ##  Motivation
-As one of the steps in task execution, applications sometimes have to perform "heavy" long-running operations such as document converting, OCR, report generating or email sending.
+As one of the steps in a task execution, applications sometimes have to perform "heavy" long-running operations such as document converting, OCR, report generating or email sending.
 Executing such tasks within an application cause increase in its responsibility and consequently code complexity, 3rd party tools integration, error handling, scalability problem, queuing etc.

 Promena is the transformation system that allows to delegate a task and receive the result of its execution.